JethroBaring/welldd/PHASE2_COMPLETE_INDEX.md

 ## 🎯 Summary

-Phase 2 of the Wellsync Dalaguete project has been successfully completed with all deliverables met:
+Phase 2 of the WellSync Dalaguete project has been successfully completed with all deliverables met:

 1. ✅ **System ERD**: Complete documentation of 33 entities and 58 relationships
 2. ✅ **User Management**: Full CRUD operations with RBAC